infracost/infracost-azure-devops/README.md

     - `GITHUB_TOKEN`: your GitHub Token.
     - [Azure credentials](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret) so Terraform init can be run.
 Usually these are `ARM_CLIENT_ID`, `ARM_CLIENT_SECRET`, `ARM_SUBSCRIPTION_ID` and `ARM_TENANT_ID`.

 3. Add the following stage to your `azure-pipelines.yml` (create this file if you don't have one already).
 You can customize the `env` section to add environment variables mentioned in the following sections.
+If you're using a self-hosted agent, please ensure that `bc`, `curl` and `git` are installed as the `diff.sh` script uses those.

     ```yml
     pool: